alicerunsonfedora/fedigardens/README.md

 > :information_source: To prevent collisions with the normal app available
 > in the App Store and/or TestFlight, it is recommended that you change
 > the URL scheme from `gardens://` to your own URL scheme.
 Change this in
-> the URL Types section of each target, then change line 40 in
+> the URL Types section of each target, then change the corresponding line
-> Gardens.swift to match:
+> inGardens.swift to match your URL prefix:
 >
 > ```swift
 > 37 .onAppear {
-> 38    // Set the app's URL prefix to match our URL scheme.
-This should prevent Gardens from
-> 39    // intercepting URLs designed to go to Hyperspace Starlight.
-> 40    Chica.shared.setRequestPrefix(to: "<your-url-prefix-here>")
+> 38    Chica.shared.setRequestPrefix(to: "<your-url-prefix-here>")
-> 41 }
+> 39 }
 > ```

 Press the Run button in the toolbar or go to **Product > Run** in the menu